Juliette Monsel

 _images/Juliette.jpg

-I am a researcher in the Applied Quantum Physics Laboratory, in the Department of Microtechnology and Nanoscience at Chalmers University of Technology, in Gothenburg, Sweden.
+I am a researcher in the group Dynamics and thermodynamics of nanoscale devices, in the Applied Quantum Physics Laboratory, in the Department of Microtechnology and Nanoscience at Chalmers University of Technology, in Gothenburg, Sweden.

 I did my Ph.D. under the supervision of Alexia Auffèves at the Institut Néel (CNRS, Université Grenoble Alpes) in Grenoble, France.
 My thesis dissertation, entitled Quantum Thermodynamics and Optomechanics, was awarded a Springer Thesis Award and published in the Springer Theses series in 2020.
 Since 2020, I have been working with Janine Splettstoesser at Chalmers, first as a postdoctoral researcher and, since 2024, as a permanent researcher.
 I am also collaborating closely with Witlef Wieczorek’s experimental group at Chalmers on cavity optomechanics.